Referendums by country: Ireland

-Article 27 of the constitution provides for a referendum on an ordinary bill, known as an 'ordinary referendum'.
+Article 27 of the Irish constitution provides for a referendum on an ordinary bill, known as an 'ordinary referendum'.
 Article 47 states that for such a referendum to successfully veto the bill, it must be voted down by both a majority of votes cast and at least 33 and one-third per cent of registered voters, otherwise it is deemed to have passed.

 An ordinary referendum can occur in two circumstances.

 First, if a bill is simply passed in the ordinary manner with a provision that it be sent to referendum.
 Second, a bill that, in the opinion of the President, "is of such national importance that the will of the people ought to be ascertained" if requested to do so by a majority of Seanad Éireann and a third of Dáil Éireann.
 Article 27 was intended for bills that were particularly contentious, controversial or of high importance.
 Despite there having been many bills fitting these criteria, article 27 has never been used.